evanbowman/BPCore-Engine/README.md

 ### Reserved words

-The functions `syscall`, `send`, `recv`, as well as the variable `util`, should be considered reserved for future use.
+The function `syscall`, as well as the variable `util`, should be considered reserved for future use.
 Do not use these variable names, if you want to seamlessly migrate to new versions of the engine.

 # Memory